rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs when a critter's poison level is changed, or when the player takes damage from the poison.

 ```
-Critter arg0 - the critter
+Critter arg0 - The critter
-int     arg1 - the amount of poison being added/removed
+int     arg1 - The amount of poison being added/removed
-int     arg2 - the damage value at the time of applying the poison effect
+int     arg2 - The damage value at the time of applying the poison effect
                (damage from the poison effect is implemented only for the player character; for other critters, this value will always be 0)

-int     ret0 - the new amount of poison being added/removed
+int     ret0 - The new amount of poison being added/removed
-int     ret1 - the new damage value, only negative values are allowed (will only be valid at the time of taking damage from the poison)
+int     ret1 - The new damage value, only negative values are allowed (will only be valid at the time of taking damage from the poison)
 ```

 -------------------------------------------